-SBT777101 specific CAR ligands were used to demonstrate antigen specific activation and proliferation of SBT777101.
-SBT777101 was incubated with increasing concentrations of plate-bound citrullinated proteins for 72 hours and upregulation of CD71 was measured as a marker of activation of the CAR T cells while proliferation was assessed by carboxyfluorescein succinimidyl ester (CFSE) fluorescence dilution.
-There was a dose-dependent increase in CD71 expression, a marker of activation, (Figure 3) and proliferative response (Figure 4) of SBT777101in response to CV, citrullinated GRP78 (glucose-regulated protein 78), citrullinated fibrinogen, and citrullinated GFAP (glial fibrillary acidic protein).
-In contrast, Tregs that were not transduced to express the SBT777101 CAR were not activated and did not proliferate in the presence of the same citrullinated proteins.
+Some select SBT777101 specific CAR ligands were used to demonstrate antigen-specific activation and proliferation of SBT777101.
+SBT777101 was incubated with increasing concentrations of plate-bound Cit-Prot for 72 hours and upregulation of CD71 was measured as a marker of activation of the CAR T cells while proliferation was assessed by carboxyfluorescein succinimidyl ester (CFSE) fluorescence dilution.
+There was a dose-dependent increase in CD71 expression, a marker of activation, (Figure 4) and proliferative response (Figure 5) of SBT777101in response to CV, citrullinated GRP78 (glucose-regulated protein 78), citrullinated fibrinogen, and citrullinated GFAP (glial fibrillary acidic protein).
+In contrast, untransduced Tregs were not activated and did not proliferate in the presence of the same Cit-Prot.

-Figure 3: SBT777101 Activation in Response to Citrullinated Proteins
+Figure 4: SBT777101 Activation in Response to Citrullinated Proteins

-Percentage CD71 expression according to concentration of citrullinated proteins.
+Percentage CD71 expression according to concentration of Cit-Prot.
+Red lines represent SBT777101 (referred to as Treg\CAR) and black lines represent untransduced Treg controls (referred to as Treg\untransduced).

+Figure 5: In Vitro Proliferation of SBT777101 in Response to Citrullinated Proteins

+Percentage proliferation of Tregs according to concentration of Cit-Prot.
 Red lines represent SBT777101 (referred to as Treg CAR) and black lines represent untransduced Treg controls (referred to as Treg untransduced).

-Figure 4: In Vitro Proliferation of SBT777101 in Response to Citrullinated Proteins

-Percentage proliferation of Tregs according to concentration of citrullinated proteins.
-Red lines represent SBT777101 (referred to as Treg_CAR) and black lines represent untransduced Treg controls (referred to as Treg_untransduced).

-Similarly, activation and proliferation of SBT777101 was observed in response to RA patient-derived synovial fluid (Figure 5).
+Similarly, activation and proliferation of SBT777101 was observed in response to RA patient--derived synovial fluid (Figure 6).
 SBT777101 was prepared from four different Treg RA donors and incubated with synovial fluid from patients.
 Activation demonstrated by CD71 expression and proliferation based on cell tracing dye were used as readouts to detect SBT777101 responses.
 There were no observed responses in untransduced control cells noted by lack of CD71 expression and proliferation dye dilution (donor#1, donor#2).
-Activation and proliferative responses of transduced cells (identified as Treg_CAR in the figure) were observed with the synovial fluids tested (donors #1 to #4) showing increased CD71 and loss of proliferation dye.
+Activation and proliferative responses of transduced cells (identified as Treg\CAR in the figure) were observed with the synovial fluids tested (donors #1 to #4) showing increased CD71 and loss of proliferation dye.
 The different synovial fluids tested (SF RA#7, 10, 5, 8) were associated with different degrees of activation and proliferation of SBT777101.
 These data demonstrate that